-The Alienware AW3418DW is one of the few gaming monitors that provide a level of immersion that only a 21:9 aspect ratio can, while also boasting a high refresh rate.
-With a dense 3,440 x 1,440 resolution, lightning-fast 4ms response times and a fast 120Hz refresh rate, the AW3418DW gives you the best of both worlds.
-All these features do come with a steep price though, so budget-minded gamers might want to look elsewhere or start saving up.
-Still, it’s not difficult to see why it’s one of the best gaming monitors 2019 has to offer.
+The Alienware AW3418DW is one of the few gaming monitors that deliver a level of immersion that only a 21:9 aspect ratio can, while also offering up a high refresh rate.
+With a dense 3,440 x 1,440 resolution, ridiculously fast 4ms response times and a speedy 120Hz refresh rate, this ultrawide monitor gives you the best of both worlds.
+All these features don’t come cheap though, so budget-minded gamers might want to look elsewhere or start saving up.

 Read the full review: Alienware AW3418DW

-The AOC Agon AG352UCG was one of the best gaming monitors we’d ever had the pleasure of using, so when we heard that a follow-up was on its way – one that comes with a higher refresh rate and better contrast – it was hard not to get excited.
-The AOC Agon AC352UCG6 Black Edition carries over the original’s best features but turns them up to 11, making it a dazzling display on which to experience ultra-wide gaming.
-It’s pricey, yeah, but if you have the hardware to back it up, you’ll be doing yourself a disservice by not investing.
+The AOC Agon AG352UCG was one of the best gaming monitors we ever got our hands on, so when we heard that a follow-up was coming – one that comes with a higher refresh rate and better contrast – it was hard not to get excited.
+The AOC Agon AC352UCG6 Black Edition carries over the original’s best features but ramps them up to 11, making it a stunning display on which to experience ultra-wide gaming.
+It’s expensive, yeah, but if you have the hardware to back it up, you’ll be doing yourself a disservice by not investing.

 Read the full review: AOC Agon AG352UCG6 Black Edition

-While originally designed for CAD professionals, the BenQ PD3200U is also excellent for gaming, making it one of the best gaming monitors you can buy today.
-This is mostly thanks to its rock-solid focus on graphic design so it’s able to offer incredible viewing angles, which means that your friends can watch your game in comfort.
-And, unlike a lot of 4K monitors on the market, you won’t have to tinker around with the settings to get the best picture, since every unit is individually calibrated by BenQ before shipping.
-This is definitely one of the best gaming monitors out there, even though it wasn’t technically designed for gaming.
+While originally made for CAD professionals, the BenQ PD3200U is also great for gaming.
+This is mostly thanks to its rock-solid focus on graphic design so it’s able to offer incredibly wide viewing angles, which means that your friends can watch your game in comfort.
+And, unlike most 4K monitors on the market, you won’t have to mess around with the settings to get the best picture, since every unit is individually calibrated by BenQ before shipping.
+This is definitely one of the best gaming monitors out there, even though it wasn’t actually designed for gaming.

 Read the full review: BenQ PD3200U

-While all of its extra frills make the MSI Optix MPG341CQR an even more appealing option for potential buyers, it does an excellent job of standing out on its own.
+While all of its extra frills make the MSI Optix MPG341CQR an even more appealing selection for potential buyers, it does an outstanding job of standing out on its own.
 The use of VA rather than IPS panel technology, for one, is a welcome advantage, offering punchier colors and better contrast.
-Plus, its superwide 1440p resolution and 144Hz refresh certainly give gamers an edge.
-The best part is, this display is also competitively priced, making it one of the best gaming monitors to consider in 2019.
+Plus, its super-wide 1440p resolution and 144Hz refresh certainly give gamers an edge.
+The best part might be that this display is also reasonably priced, making it one of the best gaming monitors to consider in 2020.

 Read the full review: MSI Optix MPG341CQR

-Don’t be put off by its limitations The BenQ Zowie XL2540 still definitely deserves its place right up there on the best gaming monitors list.
-It gives up flashy lighting effects for a lightning-fast 240Hz refresh rate and rapid 1ms response time.
-There aren’t any adaptive sync options, unfortunately, but if you have a setup that’s capable of keeping up with this refresh rate, then this gaming display will blow you away.
-The BenQ Zowie XL2540 keeps things simple by supplying you with lots of visual presets, an “S Switch” control pod for managing those presets and even a pair of adjustable light screens.
-This is one of the best gaming monitors to consider if you’re a pro or hardcore gamer.
+Don’t be turned off by its limitations.
+The BenQ Zowie XL2540 still absolutely deserves its place right up there on the best gaming monitors list.
+It forgoes flashy lighting effects for a blazing 240Hz refresh rate and rapid 1ms response time.
+This monitor is both FreeSync and G-Sync compatible, and if you have a setup that’s able of keeping up with this refresh rate, then this gaming display will blow you away.
+The BenQ Zowie XL2540 keeps things simple by supplying you with a ton of visual presets, an “S Switch” control pod for managing those presets and even a pair of adjustable light screens.

 Read the full review: BenQ Zowie XL2540